johnridesabike/bikewalklife/posts/2021/02/do-we-need-a-better-word-for-pedestrian.md

 - pedestrian
 - Merriam-Webster
 - culture
+excerpt: >
+  The term pedestrian is awkward and has too many negative connotations, so I wonder if it’s due for a replacement.

 ---
 The term _pedestrian_ is awkward and has too many negative connotations, so I wonder if it’s due for a replacement.